-Norton Children’s Gynecology is the only practice serving Louisville, Southern Indiana and Kentucky dedicated to pediatric gynecological care.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice serving Louisville, Southern Indiana and Kentucky dedicated to pediatric gynecological care.
 Our board-certified physicians treat pelvic pain with the sensitivity that children, teens and parents need.

 Pelvic pain is common in adolescent girls and young women.
 The discomfort can range from mild to severe and can be the result of a wide variety of underlying causes.
 The pain may occur anywhere below the belly button and between the hips and can be acute (short-lived) or chronic (long-lasting).

-Pelvic pain can arise from a problem with the reproductive system (such as the ovaries and uterus), intestinal tract or bladder, among other things.
+Pelvic pain can arise from an issue with the reproductive system (such as the ovaries and uterus), intestinal tract or bladder, among other things.
 Possible causes include:

 - Severe menstrual cramps/dysmenorrhea

 - Pelvic inflammatory disease

 - Irritable bowel syndrome

 Pelvic pain can be mild, moderate or severe.
 It may be steady or come and go.
 Symptoms may include:

 - Stabbing or shooting pain

 - Pressure or heaviness within the pelvis